TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_3461f86b-df79-07f2-aad9-34a81b2d9023.md

     {
       "id": "48136392-d8b2-793e-cd06-901c9c3df493",
       "longDescription": "",
       "shortDescription": "Failures due to anything other than cluster or Spark issues.
-If the failure is because either of these, pick the respective topic in above dropdown", "searchTags": "job;failure",
+If the failure is because either of these, pick the respective topic in above drop-down list", "searchTags": "job;failure",
       "category": "job",
       "useInDiagnoseAndSolve": "false"